-Tools – If we consider the framework as being the foundation and structure for the house which represents your strategy, it is the strategic tool which fills out that framework to add paint, furniture and other fittings.
+Tools – If we consider the framework as being the foundation and structure for the house which represents your strategy, it is the strategic tool that fills out that framework to add paint, furniture, and other fittings.

 Semantics vs choice?

 The choice of frameworks can very well come to semantics – though the terminology changes, there is considerable parity to be found no matter whether you’re applying the framework that powers Danaher’s success or Google’s exponential growth.

 Crucially, however, it is important to note that the use of the strategic tools, and indeed the choice of framework, is intertwined with a business policy.